 A key question that is raised by the performance difference between task conditions is whether the condition effect on subjective effort cost reflects differences in the degree of (aversion to) anticipated performance error.
 We argue, however, that an increase in the anticipated performance error is unlikely to account fully for the increase in subjective effort cost of the ignore versus update condition, for the following three reasons.
 First, while instructing participants, we highlighted that monetary rewards would not be contingent on performance during the ‘redo session’, so that performance error should not have influenced participants’ choices in our design.
 Second, in a statistical mixed-effects model that took into account accuracy, the effect of condition was still present, as a trend in Experiment 1 and highly significant in the more powerful Experiment 2.
 Third, there was no evidence for a clear association between performance error and measured preference (Figure 5).
 In future studies, we might consider matching performance between the two conditions or provide “fake” feedback to influence participants’ beliefs about their performance.

 Notably, participants responded not only more accurately, but also more slowly on the update than the ignore trials.
 We are puzzled by this finding, and consider it possible that the slowing reflects a reduction in a nonspecific orienting response to the intervening stimulus, which might have acted as a warning signal.
-High intensity warning signals are known to induce slowing of responses, their effects lasting at least up to 8 s37.
+Warning signals are known to induce slowing of responses as a function of foreperiod (delay), which in our case is longer in update trials37.
 This hypothesis is supported indirectly by the observation that reaction times in flexible update conditions in previous studies in which delays were matched between conditions were indeed faster than in ignore conditions19,35.
 We also consider an alternative explanation, namely that the effect of condition on reaction times reflects a modulation of a decision threshold rather than of attentional orienting, trading time for higher accuracy38 in the update condition in which the memory is more robustly maintained and such a strategy would be beneficial.
 Here we should note that in both experiments, the time of the mouse click was used as an index of reaction time.
 However, a clearer picture could be formed if we also had data on initial response times (mouse move) and decision times (move to click).
 This is a limitation that should be addressed in future studies.